0nk4r/0nk4r.github.io/index.markdown

 title: About
 ---

-Security isn’t just about defense—it’s about understanding the unknown.
-I explore the art of breaking and securing, questioning assumptions, and pushing boundaries.
+ I explore the art of breaking and securing things, questioning assumptions, and pushing boundaries.
 This blog is a reflection of that journey.

 <figure>
   <picture>